benmenis/AndroidPushkarSquare/README.md

 Jack, Queen and King:

-You can only put these cards in their place, when:
+*You can only put these cards in their place, when:
-•	Kings in corners
+  *	Kings in corners
-•	Queens between the corners on the sides
+  *	Queens between the corners on the sides
-•	Jacks between the corners up and down
+  *	Jacks between the corners up and down
 Other cards you can put in any empty place.

 Full board case: